ChaoticRoman/cmake-hello/README.md

 1. start with not using CMake at all and building the thing using plain g++,
 1. use the simplest CMake
+1. Hide the growing complexity to Makefile

 ### TODO

 1. Use hierarchical CMake files
+2. Testing
+3. Linting
-1. Use external dependencies
+4. Use external dependencies
-1. Use CPM
+5. Use CPM

 ## No build system